top of page

 Meme made by my friend about the energy sword :)

-There are many weapons in Halo Infinite and counting on the right one to drop from didn't feel right.
+There are many weapons in Halo Infinite, and counting on the right one to drop from didn't feel right.
 Thus, a small change was introduced: players were given MA5K Avenger from the start - a short-range weapon that's not as forgiving against the sword.
-Leaving a smaller chance to get a kill with a sword, it was later supported with map changes like the fast corridors and the power equipments, like invisibility.
+Leaving a smaller chance to get a kill with a sword, it was later supported with map changes like the fast corridors and the power equipment, like invisibility.

 The Rifle